 The roadmap is not the territory

 A sign of these momentum-obsessed times is that every game has to come with a roadmap.
-Launchers have roadmaps now, with Epic outlining six months worth of planned features for theirs.
-The months ahead have already been planned out for Fallout 76, Battlefield 5, and Hitman 2.
-Star Citizen has a roadmap stretching off into 2020, because of course it does.
+Launchers have roadmaps now, with Epic outlining six months worth of planned features for theirs (opens in new tab).
+The months ahead have already been planned out for Fallout 76 (opens in new tab), Hitman 3, and Star Citizen.

-Even Forager—an indie crafting game that's obviously a labor of love and mostly the work of a solo developer—has one.
+Even Forager (opens in new tab)—an indie crafting game that's obviously a labor of love and mostly the work of a solo developer—had one.
 Roadmaps are a promise that a game and its community won't be abandoned, that it will be a living thing.

-While Anthem was not well-loved by reviewers when it launched (our own Steven Messner criticised its "disjointed story, boring loot, repetitive missions, and shallow endgame"), BioWare fans were vocal in its defense.
-That's changed now.
-A look at the Anthem subreddit paints a much bleaker picture, with posts about how "the trust is gone" and that fans' goodwill was "sneakily garnered from the community before launch with shady business tactics."
+While Anthem was not well-loved by reviewers when it launched (our own Steven Messner criticised its "disjointed story, boring loot, repetitive missions, and shallow endgame"), BioWare fans were vocal in its defense (opens in new tab).
+That changed fast.
+A look at the Anthem subreddit after launch painted a much bleaker picture, with posts about how "the trust is gone (opens in new tab)" and that fans' goodwill was "sneakily garnered from the community before launch with shady business tactics. (opens in new tab)"

 The obsession with momentum hasn't just changed how games are made; it's changed how we perceive them, how we talk about them, and how they're designed.